AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 #### --json-file

-`json-file` specifies the name of a json-file which contains the full information needed to customize the behavior of the internal-dpl-AOD-writer.
+`json-file` specifies the name of a json-file which contains the full information needed to customize the behavior of the internal-dpl-aod-writer.
 It can replace the other three options completely.
 Nevertheless, currently all options are supported ([see also discussion below](#redundancy)).

 An example file is shown in the highlighted field below.
 The relevant information is contained in an json object `OutputDirector`.
 The `OutputDirector` can include three different items:

   1. `resfile` is a string and corresponds to the `res-file` command line option
   2.`ntfmerge` is an integer and corresponds to the `ntfmerge` command line option